 its directional arrows, claimed to be able to indicate the direction of a radar signal.

-Regardless, none of the three claims the ability to defeat red light cameras or ignore false alarms generated by static sources.
+Regardless, none of the three claims the ability to defeat a red light or speed camera or ignore false alarms generated by static sources.
 For that you'll need a GPS-enabled model, according to the manufacturers.
 This begs the question: Which is better, GPS or conventional tech?

 Our journey on the path to enlightenment bogs down somewhat at this point.
 Skim the surface and it may appear that any GPS-enabled model can handle cameras and false alarms with equal alacrity.
 The Cobra XRS-9970G has GPS, for instance, and is often priced far below the BEL, Escort and Valentine models.
 And some Whistlers, all comparative bargains, also have GPS.

 If only life were so simple.
 True, some Cobra GPS models showed improved K- and Ka-band performance in a recent test, but Global Positioning System technology clearly failed to cure their fondness for barking alerts of phantom radar guns.
 (Or--rather more alarming--of phantom trains bearing down on us, only one of the eye-opening moments experienced in our star-crossed Radar Rally.
 And even the best Whistler can hardly be expected to approach the radar performance of competing models costing twice as much.